Dirty Work (Steely Dan song): Style and arrangement

 "Dirty Work" is one of the songs on Can't Buy a Thrill on which David Palmer provided the lead vocal.
 Brian Sweet hypothesizes that Fagen did not want to sing the song himself because he and Becker did not even want to include it on the album, but the executives at ABC Records wanted some more conventional tunes on the album and therefore insisted that "Dirty Work" be included.
-The ABC executives had also thought the song would be ideal for Three Dog Night or The Grass Roots to record.
+The ABC executives had also thought the song would be ideal for Three Dog Night or the Grass Roots to record.
 After Palmer left the group, touring vocalist Royce Jones would sing the song live in concert.
 It was revived in 2006, however, with the band's female backing vocalists singing it from the perspective of a woman having an affair with a married (or attached) man.

 Release and reception

 The song was included on the band's 1972 debut album Can't Buy a Thrill.
-The same year it was released as single, on the Probe label, in the Netherlands.
+The same year it was released as a single on the Probe label in the Netherlands.